yashgirhe/QuickRide/README.md

 # QuickRide - Ride booking application
-UberApp is an online ride booking application that allows users to seamlessly book rides to their destinations.
+QuickRide is an online ride booking application that allows users to seamlessly book rides to their destinations.
 Whether you are a rider who wants to book a ride or you are a driver looking for customers, the platform is open for all.
 It saves your time to manually search for the cab and provides optimal ride fare for you.